pebblecode/pebble-handbook/great-people/people/developer-role-profiles.md

 - Given well specified tasks, can write code in appropriate language to fulfill stated criteria
 - Can use version control to manage own workflow
 - Can explain own ideas and thought process to direct peers/team members
-- Demonstrates an appetite to learn new skills
+- Demonstrates an appetite to improve and learn
 - Displays basic understanding of "how the web works" (e.g. request/response model, asynchrony)
-- Can take part in pair-programming
+- Can take part in collaborative exercises
 - Is inquisitive

 ### 2. High-performing

 - Technically proficient - Expertise in at least 1 area, with a good breadth of knowledge ([T - shaped](https://en.wikipedia.org/wiki/T-shaped_skills))
+- Has an appreciation of building the right thing
 - Requirements gathering ability
-- Has an appreciation of building the right thing
-- Identifies key project risks & opportunites and seeks to address them
+- Identifies project opportunites/risks and seeks to address them
 - Cares about, and contributes to, improving organisational processes (at team or company level)
-- Is a self-directed learner
 - Gets stuff done - big things/small things/important things/general things
 - Produces output to help others improve
 - Is patient and understanding of others
-- Identifies areas of own weakness and actively seeks to improve them
+- Is a self-directed learner - identifies areas of own weakness and actively seeks to improve them
 - Communicates well in a variety of different environments (presenting, discussions, teaching, clients)